twk819/JVM/README.md

 ## Tool used
-Java Servlet
+*Java Servlet
-MySQL
+*MySQL
-Vue.js
+*Vue.js
-Apache Tomcat 9
+*Apache Tomcat 9

 ### Installing
 Download and import the project into any IDE that supports J2EE.

-##MySQL (I was not able to export the database so I only included the CREATE TABLE sql for now)
+##Database (I was not able to export the database so I only included the CREATE TABLE sql for now)

 Servlet connection settings to MySQL in web.xml
 ```